potaotototo/TechJam/README.md

 ## Overview

-Online platforms host massive volumes of reviews, but many are off-topic, generic, or even spam, making it difficult for businesses and users to extract meaningful insights. **Peanut BERTer** tackles this challenge by evaluating reviews along two key dimensions to surface genuine, valuable feedback.
+Online platforms host massive volumes of reviews, but many are off-topic, generic, or even spam or ingenuine, making it difficult for businesses and users to extract meaningful insights. **Peanut BERTer** tackles this challenge by evaluating reviews along two key dimensions to surface genuine, valuable feedback.

 ## Key Features